Testing the Predictions of Surprisal Theory in 11 Languages: Results

 \subsection{Surprisal}

-We fit a target regression model with the surprisal of our regressor words plus our baseline predictors.
+To test the surprisal hypothesis, we fit a target regression model whose predictors includes the surprisals of our regressor words plus our baseline predictors described above.
 We compare this to a baseline that does not include the surprisal predictors.
 For this and subsequent tests, we calculate results for each language individually, as well as for the combined data from all languages.
 Results can be seen in Figure \ref{fig:surprisal} broken down by language, model, and each of our three word-based measurements of reading time.
-We observe a clear pattern of results across languages: positive \dll in nearly every test for gaze duration and total fixation, and less consistently positive \dll for first fixation, where (as noted before) we would not necessarily expect surprisal effects to show up.
-Looking at the results for each model, we observe the most robust results for mGPT, where \dll is significantly positive in every language for gaze duration and total fixation.
+We observe a clear pattern in the results across the languages: Positive \dll in nearly every test for gaze duration and total fixation, and less consistently positive \dll for first fixation, where, as noted before, we would not necessarily expect surprisal effects to show up.
+Looking at the results for each model, we observe the most robust results for mGPT, where \dll is significantly greater than zero in every language for gaze duration and total fixation.
 For the monolingual models, we observe more robust effects for the monoT(all) model over the monoT(30m) model, which is sensible given the latter's limited training data size.\looseness=-1

-For an aggregate test of the effects of surprisal, we fit an additional regression model on the combined data from all languages to predict gaze duration with random by-language effects.
-We use a fully-maximal random effect structure as advocated in \citet{barr2013random}.\footnote{The \textit{lmer} call for the target model is: \texttt{reading-time $\sim$ w$_t$-surp + w$_t$-len + w$_t$-freq + w$_{t-1}$-surp + w$_{t-1}$-len + w$_{t-1}$-freq + w$_{t-2}$-surp + w$_{t-2}$-len + w$_{t-2}$-freq + ( w$_t$-surp + w$_t$-len + w$_t$-freq + w$_{t-1}$-surp + w$_{t-1}$-len + w$_{t-1}$-freq + w$_{t-2}$-surp + w$_{t-2}$-len + w$_{t-2}$-freq $\mid$ lang)}\looseness=-1 } We find that the model with surprisal leads to significantly positive \dll for all models ($p<0.001$).